 Similarly, my cousin comes from a Pharma background and therefore it would be easy for him to understand the stocks in that sector.

 For example, your filtered list of stocks has a two-wheeler manufacturing company.
-You need not to have a background in the two-wheeler industry to know that the two-wheeler sector has always shown growth in India due to increasing demand and better road connectivity.
+You need not have to have a background in the two-wheeler industry to know that the two-wheeler sector has always shown growth in India due to increasing demand and better road connectivity.

 The business model of the company should be simple and the company should excite you.